CameronTheLetterOpener/kernelLCS_Data/README.md

 # kernelLCS_Data
-Placeholder for the eventual data upload for the paper "Learning Classifier Systems as a Solver for the Abstraction and Reasoning Corpus"
+Data for the GECCO 2024 IWERL Workshop paper: "Learning Classifier Systems as a Solver for the Abstraction and Reasoning Corpus"